paulosjd/airapp3/readme.md

 Airapp3
 =========

 A web application created using Flask and HighCharts, a JavaScript plotting library.
 It enables users to obtain live charts of recent pollution levels for various monitoring sites in London.
+The data is from the London Air Quality Network and is served by the King's College London API.

 Install